The History of Chocolate Factory 1,2 & 3

 Barratt’s left Wood Green in the mid 1970’s to move to Hertfordshire, and now forms part of Trebor-Bassett, which is itself part of Cadbury’s.
 Caxton Chocolate replaced Barratt’s at Wood Green for a few years, but then also moved away.

-It is perhaps a far cry from sweet manufacturing, but the revived Chocolate Factory 1 & 2 is continuing to make a vital contribution to the economy and the community as it has done for the past century.
+It is perhaps a far cry from sweet manufacturing, but the revived Chocolate Factory 1,2 & 3 are continuing to make a vital contribution to the economy and the community as it has done for the past century.